mfdebby/mfdebby/docs/homelab/prevent_suspend_on_lid_close.md

 # Prevent Suspend On Lid Close

-I'm currently running proxmox server in my old thinkpad.
 The steps bellow will prevent the laptop from suspending or sleeping when the lid is closed.

 ## 1. Open the logind configuration file